beabzk/alx_html_css/headphones/README.md

 ### Contact Us

 A contact form was added to the landing page, allowing visitors to get in touch.
-Animations and constraints were applied to the form fields to enhance user experience.

 **Files:**